dizzydwarfus/finance-dashboard/utils/sec-scraper/sec_scraper_doc.md

 The main core part of the financial data obtained will be from [Data SEC](www.sec.gov).
 Several open-source tools/libraries may be used when needed to aid in scraping these data.
 These tools include but not limited to:

-1. sec-edgar-api
+1. requests
-2. sec-edgar-downloader
-3. BeautifulSoup
+2. BeautifulSoup
-4. Pandas
+3. Pandas
-5. Airflow

 <br>